• Skip to primary navigation

 Try These Cake Mix Recipes Next!

-Perfectly moist chocolate cake is topped with mini marshmallows that are melted and topped with an easy peasy chocolate icing.
+• Mississippi Mud Cake – Moist chocolate cake topped with gooey marshmallows and easy chocolate icing.

 Feature image on a close up of the side of one piece of Carrot Cake Using Yellow Cake Mix.